JohnDoneth/HD44780-hal/README.md

 https://docs.rs/hd44780-hal

+### Examples

+Currently there are basic examples for **Raspberry Pi** as well as the **Adafruit Metro Express M0** as those are the devices I currently have on hand.

+Any platform that implements the [embedded-hal](https://github.com/rust-embedded/embedded-hal) traits is supported by this library! :thumbsup:

 ### Example usage

 This library is pretty bare bones at the moment, but it's greatest feature is that all you need to do to use it is supply the `HD44780::new` function a bunch of pins that implement the `OutputPin` trait for [embedded-hal](https://github.com/rust-embedded/embedded-hal) as well as a struct that implements delay with support for `DelayUs<u16> + DelayMs<u8>` also from [embedded-hal](https://github.com/rust-embedded/embedded-hal).